The Gap from "Interaction" to "Collaboration"

 | ⑥ Evaluate Feedback | Check if completed | Output result and terminate | Automatically evaluates and enters next cycle | One-time completion → Continuous evolution |

-Why Can Agents Achieve All This?
-(A Qualitative Leap in Engineering Capabilities)
+Why Can Agents Do All This?
+(A Qualitative Leap in Engineering Capability)

-In the past, software relied on users to provide all context and decisions, so it could only be a "tool."
+In the past, software relied on users to provide all context and decisions, thus it could only be a "tool."

-Agents can take on the role of "collaborative partners" because they already possess the following practically implemented combination of capabilities:
+The reason agents can assume the role of "collaborative partners" is that they now possess the following practically implemented combination of capabilities:

 |---|---|---|---|